cdot65/pan-scm-sdk/docs/sdk/config/objects/address.md

 ## Updating Address Objects

-The `update()` method allows you to modify existing address objects.
+The `update()` method allows you to modify existing address objects using Pydantic models.

 <div class="termy">